codesydney/code-sydney-playbook/docs/pull-request.md

 - Commit your changes with a message of what you changed with `git commit -m "message you want to add"`
 - Push your changes with `git push origin "name-of-branch"`.
 The terminal should return a Github link.
   - Click through to the Github link and you should now be on a Pull Request page.

+#### Submitting a Pull Request
 - Edit the details of your pull request and add your teammates as reviewers
+  - You will find that your PR will be pre-loaded with a template
+  - Make sure you reference the right issue # when prompted, as this will automatically link your PR with your issue
+- Link the PR to your Github project board by going to "Projects" and selecting your project board
 - Once the PR has been reviewed, the team leader will merge the change into the `main` branch and safely delete the branch from within Github
   - There might be a chance that you run into a merge conflict.
 See [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github) on how to deal with merge conflicts on Github.
 - Remember to `git pull` into your `main` branch locally to keep everything up to date before working on your next feature